 This accelerated during the Victorian era with eggs and smolts (juvenile fish) cultivated to restock rivers.
 By 1890 there were 18 hatcheries operating in Scotland.

-The ability to rear healthy Atlantic salmon to maturity however took another 70 years.
-Scottish ingenuity saw the first farm established at Loch Ailort in Inverness-shire in 1969.
+The ability to rear healthy Atlantic salmon to maturity however took another 80 years.
+Scottish ingenuity saw the first marine fish farm established at Loch Ailort in Inverness-shire in 1965.

 As experience grew and increased funds became available, a number of businesses got involved, leading to a rapid growth in both the number of farms but also in the numbers of fish being harvested.
 600 tonnes in 1980 became 115,000 tonnes by 1998 and 189,000 tonnes in 2017.